khyatiiisingh/Sentiment-Analysis-of-Customer-Reviews/README.md

 # Sentiment-Analysis-of-Customer-Reviews
 Project Overview:

 This project aims to perform Natural Language Processing (NLP) and Sentiment Analysis on a dataset of customer reviews to extract insights such as word frequency and the overall sentiment of the reviews.
-The analysis provides an overview of customer opinions based on review text and ratings, which can be useful for businesses to gauge customer satisfaction.
+The analysis provides an overview of customer opinions based on review text and ratings, which can be useful for businesses to gauge customer satisfaction..

 Objectives: